Terms and Conditions of Skycop Services

 1. Settlement in accordance with the procedure provided in these T&C for the Assignment is linked to the essential condition that the Flight Compensation is received i.e. paid to Skycop’s or Client’s bank account.
 Upon payment of the Flight Compensation by the flight operating carrier Skycop and the Client shall settle in accordance with the procedure provided in the T&C.

 2. Skycop pursues the Claim free of charge.
-Provided that the Claim is successful and the Flight Compensation is received by Skycop, Skycop is entitled to remuneration for the services provided under the Agreement equal to 25 % of the Flight Compensation amount (plus VAT, if applicable).
+Provided that the Claim is successful and the Flight Compensation is received, the agreed part of the Flight Compensation will be paid to the Client pursuant to the terms and conditions specified in the Price List.
 Skycop and the Client may separately agree on other amount of remuneration.

 5. If the Client fraudulently provides incorrect or incomplete data and Skycop incurs additional costs due to that, the Client shall reimburse such costs to Skycop.

-6. As the registered office of Skycop is located in the Republic of Lithuania, the amount of VAT to be paid is stipulated by the laws of the Republic of Lithuania in accordance with the legally stipulated rate.
+6. As the registered office of Skycop is located in the Republic of Lithuania, the amount of value added tax (VAT) (if applicable) to be paid is stipulated by the laws of the Republic of Lithuania in accordance with the legally stipulated rate.

 8. For the accounts in the Single Euro Payments Area (SEPA), all payments will be sent to the account via bank transfer.
-When making an international transfer to the Client all bank fees are deducted from the Client‘s Flight Compensation.
+When making an international transfer to the Client, all bank fees are deducted from the Client‘s part of the Flight Compensation.

 9. To save banking costs, in case of shared booking, Skycop shall transfer all payments to a single account if the Client permits Skycop to do so.